ChantelleKerr/game-recommender/documentation/docs/recommend.md

 ### Positive Rating Filtering

+A game is considered positively rated if it has been rated a 3 or above.

 - User B has rated Game 1, Game 3, and Game 4 positively.
 - User C has rated Game 2 and Game 5 positively.